raaz-crypto/raaz/README.md

 features.
 For example, if the underlying processor supports vector extensions like `avx2`, some primitives like chacha20 can be made up to 2x faster.
 Production quality cryptographic libraries are expected to provide implementations tuned for such specific hardware.
-Even when they don't give one for the hardware in hand, it should be possible for the downstream user of the library to plugin a custom implementations.
-We want make it possible to plug-in such implementations and yet not disturb the high-level interface of raaz.
-Mixin-style modules provided by backpack is what we use to give such a pluggable interface.
+In addition, it should be possible for users of esoteric platforms to override the default implementation with their own custom implementations.
+We use mixin-style modules provided by backpack to achieve this goal.

 The raaz cryptographic library is organised as a single package containing multiple component.
-A user who only cares about a high level interface can just ignore these individual components and use only the top level library `raaz` much like any other package.
-For users who does care about changing the underlying implementation, having an overall picture of these components is helpful.
+A user who only cares about the high level interface can just ignore these individual components and use only the top level library `raaz` much like any other package.
+For users who do care about changing the underlying implementation, having an overall picture of these components is helpful.

 1. The component `raaz:core` contains core types and utility functions.
 You would most likely need this component to begin with.